Fall of the Berlin Wall 30: Following the Wall Path

 West Berlin was a democratic, free enclave.
 It was surrounded by the GDR, a communist country and member of the Warsaw Pact.
 In its capital, East Berlin, dictator Walter Ulbricht assured the world on June 15th, 1961, nobody had the intention of building a wall.
 But only a few weeks later, the Berlin Wall was built.

 The Wall stood for 28 years.
 Now, the 30th anniversary of its fall will be celebrated.
 In today’s Berlin, parts of the Wall are still standing, as reminders.
 Every day, tourists and students look at Wall memorials.
 They learn and they are being reminded of recent history, also when they follow the Berlin Wall Path.
+(Also see video report on the top of this page.)

 On the Path we learn the Wall between East Berlin and West Berlin was 43.1 kilometers (26.8 miles) long, while the part separating West Berlin from the GDR had a length of 111.9 kilometers (69.5 miles).
 The construction was 3.6 meters (11 feet) high.
 There was an inner and an outer part, and a border strip in between.